Marta44/to-press2019/README.md

 - **Call to action button** "Contact us and Design with us": hovering over it turns into Light Slate Gray color and it links to the "Contact us" page.
 #### Contact us page
 - **Form**: trying to submit the form with all the fields empty an error message appears saying "fill out this field".
 Trying to insert an invalid email address an error message suggests which part of the email address is missing.
 Trying to attach a file or an image the selection process works and the file is uploaded.
 Trying to fill out the form correctly the form reloads.
 I added the boolean attribute required to the name, email and text message fields so if they are not filled is not possible to submit the form.
 - **Call to action button** "Submit": hovering over it turns into Light Slate Gray color.
-If clicked, after have filled out the form it reloads the current page.
+If clicked, after have filled out the form, it reloads the current page.

 ### Bugs and challenges during the project
 - I run into some issues placing the language buttons in the navigation bar.
 I tried to place them on the left, next to the logo, but I didn't like this solution and they were falling into the collapsible navbar.
 After asking an advice to the tutor at Code Institute Igor Basuga, I placed them on the right on large screens and styled them in media queries with absolute positioning.
 Then I decided to change the breakpoint from navbar-expand-sm to navbar-expand-md because in italian the words in the navigation menu were longer and at the breakpoint of 768px the language buttons disappeared.
 In this way the language buttons are always visible outside the collapsible menu and beside the burger icon on its left.